Banks leads Belmont against No. 16 Kentucky after 23-point game - WTOP News

 Lexington-Fayette, Kentucky; Friday, 6 p.m.
 EST

-BOTTOM LINE: Belmont faces No. 16 Kentucky after Jailyn Banks scored 23 points in Belmont’s 73-70 loss to the Mississippi State Bulldogs.
+BOTTOM LINE: Belmont visits No. 16 Kentucky after Jailyn Banks scored 23 points in Belmont’s 73-70 loss to the Mississippi State Bulldogs.

-The Wildcats have gone 6-0 at home.
-Kentucky is 7-0 when it turns the ball over less than its opponents and averages 12.2 turnovers per game.
+The Wildcats are 6-0 on their home court.
+Kentucky is 8-1 against opponents with a winning record.

 The Bruins have gone 2-2 away from home.
-Belmont is ninth in the MVC with 11.8 assists per game led by Banks averaging 2.5.
+Belmont is ninth in the MVC scoring 27.8 points per game in the paint led by Carmyn Harrison averaging 6.7.

-Kentucky scores 76.9 points, 13.2 more per game than the 63.7 Belmont gives up.
+Kentucky averages 7.4 made 3-pointers per game, 1.0 more made shot than the 6.4 per game Belmont allows.
 Belmont has shot at a 38.5% rate from the field this season, 6.9 percentage points greater than the 31.6% shooting opponents of Kentucky have averaged.

 TOP PERFORMERS: Dazia Lawrence averages 2.3 made 3-pointers per game for the Wildcats, scoring 13.0 points while shooting 47.9% from beyond the arc.

-Emily La Chapell is scoring 12.1 points per game and averaging 3.3 rebounds for the Bruins.
+Emily La Chapell is shooting 42.5% and averaging 12.1 points for the Bruins.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.